sahn93/os-team3-mirror/README.md

 We added `wrr_rq` struct in the struct `rq` along with `cfs_rq` and `rt_rq`.
 We added an integer variable named `wrr_total_weight` in `wrr_rq` struct which stores the sum of every tasks' weight in that `wrr_rq`.
 With `wrr_total_weight`, we can glance the weight without iterating all elements in `wrr_rq` when load balancing.
 Also, we added `active` array which consists of twenty `list_head`s which is head of `weight_list`.
-The very first element in `wrr_rq` is currently running task and the other elements are waiting.
-When the clock ticks, we decreases `time_left`.
-If `time_left==0`, we give another `time_slice` to the task and move it to the back of queue as the policy is round robin.

 We detailed further explanation in following Implementation section.

 ## Implementation